Brewed to Ease: The Best Teas for Constipation Woes

 To preserve the freshness and quality of unused tea, store it in an airtight container, shielded from light, moisture, and strong odors.

-It’s paramount to remember that green tea, due to its delicate nature, can become bitter if brewed with water that’s too hot or over-steeped.
+It’s paramount to remember that green tea, due to its delicate nature, can become bitter if brewed with too hot or over-steeped water.
 Proper adherence to the above instructions will ensure a superior beverage experience.

-• 【100% Premium Ingredients】We only choose the premium licorice root as raw materials without any artificial additive or chemical.
-In order to provide you with a more excellent tea, the licorice root in every tea bag is carefully ground into small piece.
-In this way, the natural sweetness of licorice root will be released faster.
+- 100% Premium Ingredients: We only choose the premium licorice root as raw materials without any artificial additive or chemical.
+Licorice root in each tea bag is finely ground to release its natural sweetness faster.

-The licorice root has been used for centuries as a gentle laxative that helps to loosen the bowels.
+Licorice root has been used for centuries as a gentle laxative that helps loosen the bowels.
 In addition to helping calm stomach upset, it contains anti-inflammatory qualities.
 Some people, especially those with hypertension or other health issues, may experience a rise in blood pressure after taking licorice root.
+Therefore, this is another one of the best teas for constipation that should be used in moderation.

 Here are the instructions for crafting an impeccable cup of licorice root tea: